 On rare occasions under special circumstances, a student may be required to audit a class and receive no credit or grade for the course.
-This generally happens when a student transfers in to a class and will not be able to meet the requirements of the course.
-Audits are assigned administratively when a student enrolls in a class.
+This generally happens when a student transfers into CHS/a class too late into the semester and is unable to display mastery of the course.
+Audits are assigned by school counselors when a student enrolls in a class.